UUSA-185 Entrance Modal

 Some child sponsorship programs allow donors to make monthly funding commitments to support individual children, with whom they may correspond and even visit to see the impact of their support.
 For people who want to know they've made a contribution toward improving the life of one particular child, the idea of child sponsorship can be quite compelling.

-UNICEF launched the first-ever Oral Cholera Vaccination campaign in Yemen, where conflict, a deteriorating economic situation and little to no access to clean drinking water and sanitation sparked the world’s largest cholera outbreak.
+UNICEF launched the first-ever Oral Cholera Vaccination campaign in Yemen, where conflict, a deteriorating economic situation and little to no access to safe drinking water and sanitation sparked the world’s largest cholera outbreak.
 Thanks to a UNICEF immunization, this 6-year-old girl is safe. © UNICEF/UN0209184/Bafaqeh

 “Most donors are aware of sponsorship and generally positive toward it, but there is not a lot of real familiarity with how it works,” says Ron Sellers, president of Grey Matter Research.
 “The interest is there, but so are doubts or concerns.”